TryMosaic GDPR Notice

 Right of Access

 You have the right to access your personal data and supplementary information.
-You can request a copy of your personal data by contacting our Data Protection Officer.
+You can request a copy of your personal data by contacting us at hello@trymosaic.co.

 Right to Rectification